 What is San Francisco Green Film Festival?

-The San Francisco Green Film Festival is the West Coast's leading event for films & discussions about people and the planet.
+Launched in 2011, the San Francisco Green Film Festival is the West Coast's leading event for films & discussions about people and the planet.
 SF Green Film Festival is dedicated to screening compelling environmental films; connecting audiences to filmmakers and experts; and sparking green ideas & actions.
 Our signature program is the annual Green Film Fest and we also screen films and support filmmakers throughout the year.

 What is Green Film Fest?

 Green Film Fest is our annual flagship program, a weeklong film festival that brings together international environmental films, filmmakers, and audiences to venues across the city.

 What happened at the most recent Green Film Fest?

-At Green Film Fest 2017, April 20-26, we screened 71 environmental films to 4,800 attendees as an official Affiliate Event of the Global Climate Action Summit.
+At Green Film Fest 2018, September 6-13, we screened 64 environmental films to 4,800 attendees as an official Affiliate Event of the Global Climate Action Summit.
 There were over 100 filmmakers and special guests joining us for a week of film screenings and workshops about the most pressing environmental challenges.
 Our Wrap Report provides more highlights and reactions.

 What is the history of SFGFF?